tyleretters/lordsofthepit.com/_pages/formats.md

 ---

 ## Old School 95 Rules

-[As written by Eternal Central,](https://eternalcentral.com/95rules/) here are the format rules for Old School 95.

 **All Old School 95 tournaments that Eternal Central hosts will use the rules below.** Note: last updated September 7, 2019.
 EC Old School uses the current [London Mulligan rule.](https://magic.wizards.com/en/articles/archive/news/london-mulligan-2019-06-03)